Sukanti-542/Auto-File-Renamer/README.md

 # Auto-File-Renamer
-## Automatic File Renamer can be used to reorder the sequence of files.
+## Automatic File Renamer can be used to order the sequence of files.
 ###### The only way to set an order in files is to rename them in a certain way

 Below are the variables you need to set for the script to work